kmesh-net/website/content/en/docs/setup/quickstart.md

 ## Deploy the Sample Applications

-Similar to istio, kmesh can be used to manage applications in a namespace by adding a label to that namespace.
+Similar to istio, Kmesh can be used to manage applications in a namespace by adding a label to that namespace.

 ```console
 # Enable Kmesh for the specified namespace